 #3.
 We will show you the hottest products that sell the fastest on Amazon.

 #4.
 Start an online business with NO money out of your pocket!

 #5.
 We will be giving you wholesalers you can call up and get great deals for huge profits.

 Like on all seminars that are meant to be selling something, they always have a successful and charismatic entrepreneur as a speaker, who talks about his incredible success.
 This, to get you motivated and in awe.
-The speaker may even show off his fancy car to make you even more motivated to want what he has.
-The speaker always end the seminar with a promise of money successes, IF you go through with the training they are pitching.
+The speaker may even show off his fancy dream car to make you even more motivated to want what he has.
+The speaker always ends the seminar with a promise of money successes, IF you go through with the training they are pitching.

 They then charge you a rather expensive fee to get access to their training.
 Everything from $999-$35.000.
-They may start with offering a low entrance fee, but there are always upsells.
+They may start with offering a low entrance fee, but there are ALWAYS up-sells.
 Remember this!

 Ask them to see their actual PROFITS, not sales.
 I bet you will find that they do not have much to show for, apart for the income they make from their paid courses.

 Is It Worth It To Pay For Amazon Training?